openstack/magnum/specs/container-volume-integration-model.rst

 controller, however, this doesn't work when a pod with volume attached fails.
 Refer the link [11]_  for details.

-Docker swarm doesn't support the containers reschduling when a node fails, so volume can not be automatically detached by volume driver.
+Docker swarm doesn't support the containers rescheduling when a node fails, so volume can not be automatically detached by volume driver.
 Refer the link [12]_  for details.